 - Prescription medications.
 For standard relief of pain and discomfort.

-- K-Laser therapy.
+- Laser therapy.
 An advanced pain relief and recovery option that uses wavelengths of light energy to stimulate the body’s natural healing processes.

 One or more of the above may be recommended as part of an overall treatment plan.
 Additional options might also be considered.

-Some forms will cut the big toe joint and realign it into a position that is closer to normal.
-Other forms may involve removing the protrusion from the joint itself and not go into full realignment.
-And within these forms, additional work might be performed, including removing arthritic joint surfaces.
+Some surgical options will cut the big toe joint and realign it into a position that is closer to normal.
+Other forms may involve removing the bony protrusion from the joint itself as well as re-align the toe.
+In addition to these procedures, other work might be performed, including removing arthritic joint surfaces.

 Many factors must be considered when it comes to bunion surgery.
 Rarely is a procedure performed simply for cosmetic reasons; there must be a high chance of significant relief of pain and other symptoms to justify the action.

-If surgery is on the table, we will discuss the ins and outs of all potential options, and what you should expect before, during, and through the recovery period.
+If surgery is on the table, we will discuss all potential options, what you should expect before, during, and through the recovery healing process.
 It is very important that you understand everything that goes into bunion surgery so that you can make a decision on how to move forward with full confidence.
 No question you have should go unasked or unanswered!

 Don’t Wait on Help for Bunion Problems

-We can’t state this enough: the sooner a potential bunion problem is addressed, the much less likely it is to become a big problem or grow into an ordeal requiring further intervention.
-Bunions can begin to develop as early as childhood (yes, even without the use of high heels or overly tight shoes!), so do not hesitate to reach out if you ever have concerns about your own or your child’s feet.
+We can’t state this enough: the sooner a potential bunion problem is addressed, the much less likely it is to become a big problem or require further intervention.
+Bunions can begin to develop as early as childhood (yes, even without the use of high heels or overly tight shoes).
+Do not hesitate to reach out if you have concerns about your own or your child’s feet.

 Dr. LoBello and Dr. Fox welcome new patients all the time.
 To schedule an appointment with us, call our Massapequa office at (516) 541-9000.
 If you prefer to contact us electronically, you may also fill out our online contact form to have a member of our staff reach out to you.